stubbiali/tasmania/tests/README.md

     pytest <subfolder>

-To run a specific test, *do not* enter the corresponding subfolder.
-Rather, from this directory issue
+To run a specific test:

     pytest <subfolder>/<test>